wcc356/oni-tic-tac-toe/readme.md

 ## Rules:
-> There's 3 different sizes of oni, each has 2 chess pieces.
+> 1. There's 3 different sizes of oni, each has 2 chess pieces.
 >
 > The bigger one can cover the smaller and make the covered can't move
 >
-> You can move one of your chess on the board in your turn,
+> 3. You can move one of your chess on the board in your turn,
 >
 > but can leave the board after enter the board
 >
->Just like a tic-tac-toe, winner is the first who make a line (but when you move and try to make a line, the covered chess making the line will faster than you to become the winner)
+>4.ust like a tic-tac-toe, winner is the first who make a line (but when you move and try to make a line, the covered chess making the line will faster than you to become the winner)

 ## future target:
 >1. introduce the ancient Japanese castle, their location is not located randomly